Barnlund's model of communication: Background

+Dean Barnlund found that previous communication models were missing key components that are part of the communication process and believed communication to be a continuous and simultaneous process challenging long held beliefs of the Linear Model of Communication.
+This belief led to the creation of his most well known contribution to the field of communication: the Transactional Model of Communication.

-Dean Barnlund understands models as attempts to create a simplified picture of an underlying complex reality.
+Barnlund understands models as attempts to create a simplified picture of an underlying complex reality.
 This is especially relevant for such a complex process as communication.
 A good model manages to portray the most salient features at a single glance and may thus assist researchers in their empirical studies.
 However, this form of simplification also comes with risks like overlooking or distorting factors present in real life.
 Barnlund's model aims to present the main components of communication in terms of the functions they have.

 Barnlund formulated his transactional model of communication as a response to the simplifications and limitations found in various earlier models that take the form of linear transmission models and interaction models.
 Linear transmission models, like the Shannon–Weaver model, see communication as a linear process: a sender encodes their idea in the form of a message and transmits this message through a channel to a receiver.
 The receiver has to decode the message in order to understand it.
 However, as many subsequent communication theorists have pointed out, linear transmission models are too simple to account for all forms of communication.
 In regular face-to-face conversation, for example, there is usually no designated sender and receiver.
 Instead, both participants send and receive messages.
 This problem is partially resolved by interaction models, like Schramm's model.
 For interaction models, communication is a two-way process.
 They include a feedback loop through which messages are exchanged back and forth.
 They are not linear but circular and both participants take turns in encoding and decoding messages.
 Both linear transmission models and interaction models have in common that they understand communication as the transmission or exchange of meaning.

 Barnlund tries to overcome the limitations of these approaches by emphasizing the complexity of communication.
 He agrees with interaction models that all participants act both as sender and receiver.
 But he goes beyond them by pointing out that encoding and decoding are not two distinct processes but two simultaneous and interdependent aspects of the same process.
 He rejects the idea that meaning exists prior to communication.
 He sees it instead as a product of communication that the communicators assign to the world around them.
 In his words, communication "is the production of meaning, rather than the production of messages".